aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dot-to-pptx/_index.md

 ---
 title: Convert DOT to PPTX in Python
-description: DOT to PPTX conversion in your Python Phones without using Microsoft Word of PowerPoint
+description: DOT to PPTX conversion in your Python applications without using Microsoft Word or PowerPoint
 url: /python-net/conversion/dot-to-pptx/
 family: total
 platformtag: Python